Philhawk/pokemonReview/README.md

-# Assessment 3 - Express/Sequelize
+# Checkpoint 3 - Express/Sequelize

-This is the third assessment of the semester.
+This is the third checkpoint of the semester.
 We're doing this primarily to help us understand how well you've absorbed.
-Don't stress out that we will be using this test to judge you in any way except to understand how we can better help you.
+Don't stress out that we will be using this checkpoint to judge you in any way except to understand how we can better help you.

 To this end—and perhaps it goes without saying—we ask that you don't help each other or cheat.